1930 Liechtenstein by-election

-By-elections were held in Liechtenstein on 16 March 1930.
-By-elections were called following the resignation of the four Christian-Social People's Party members of the Landtag.
-The VP believed that general elections should be held in 1930 because the Landtag elected in 1928 is only continuing the term that started after the April 1926 general elections.
-The result was a victory for the ruling Progressive Citizens' Party, which won all four vacant seats in the Landtag.
-The VP did not participate in the by-elections.
-The result led to a debate over the introduction of proportional representation, which took place in 1939.
+By-elections were held in Liechtenstein on 16 March 1930 to elect 4 vacancies in the Landtag.
+By-elections were called following the resignations of the four Christian-Social People's Party (VP) members of the Landtag as they believed that the term elected in the 1928 elections was a continuation of the term elected in the April 1926 elections.
+The ruling Progressive Citizens' Party (FBP) won all four of the seats unopposed, as the VP boycotted the elections.

+The resignations were also intended to tactically support an upcoming referendum for the introduction of proportional representation, but it was rejected by voters.